-Clive Heritage-Tilley describes some unusual photographic applications using chemistry pioneered by Sir John Herschel – anthotypes.
+Clive Heritage-Tilley describes some unusual photographic applications using chemistry pioneered by Sir John Herschel – anthotypes which falls into the category of organic photography.

 Photography is a classification given to images produced by the action of light.
 This involves using a material sensitive to light, or one that undergoes some chemical or physical change when exposed to light.
 Nature provides us with many such substances.
 Some will fade or darken, some are changed due to molecular decomposition and others because their molecules condense and polymerise (join together to form larger molecules).
 Light can also make some materials less soluble in certain solvents, others more soluble.
 All of these effects can be adapted as a photographic process.